 Note: This article pertains to setup for the Circle device.
 If you are looking to enable Circle on your NETGEAR router, check out this article.
-For help with our newest product, Circle Smart Parental Controls and Circle Home Plus, check out this article.
+For help with our newest product, Circle Parental Controls and Circle Home Plus, check out this article.

 Welcome to the Circle family!